ky4meru/ky4meru.github.io/docs/active-directory/asreproasting.md

 ## Vulnerability

 AS-REP Roasting consists in identifying domain users that have the attribute `DONT_REQ_PREAUTH` enabled.
-With such an attribute, anyone can send an AS-REQ request on behalf of these users and recieve an AS-REP message.
+With such an attribute, anyone can send an AS-REQ request on behalf of these users and receive an AS-REP message.
 This message contains data encrypted with the user key, derived from its password.
 Therefore, it's possible to crack offline the password of the corresponding user.

 This attack can be performed without any initial domain account.
 Nevertheless, a domain account is needed to list domain accounts vulnerable to AS-REP Roasting.
 Without, you'll have to guess them.